drbothen/RealPython/Flask/Part_1/README.md

-We will be building a "Single Page Application" in Flask.
-This is what was developed in part 1 of the REALPython Live Webinar
+This is the start of a basic Single Page Application